 Ssesterus is a white dragon known to live in the arctic region of the high northeast, beyond the Rus and even the barbarian orc tribes.
 Next to Tarestor, he might be the most widely known and most active of all the Elder dragons in modern times.
 He is occasionally described as an uncaring force of nature, not so much evil as simply reflecting the cruel and harsh side of the natural world.
 Undoubtedly, his victims would find this description entirely too forgiving.

 For as long as any human history records, Ssesterus has always resided in the same place, a rocky and ice-coated mountain, actually an island in a sea half-frozen for a short part of the year and solid ice for the rest.
-It was discovered by adventurers fairly early in the First Age, and was soon given the nickname "The Frozen Castle".
+It was discovered by adventurers fairly early in the First Age, and was soon given the nickname "The Frozen Citadel".
 It has continued to attract adventurers ever since, as its countless rooms and chambers are filled with two things to excite any adventurer -- guardians and treasures.

 Known to various cultures as "the Loremaster", "Whisperer of Secrets", and "Keeper of Knowledge", Magua Ti the Gold Dragon is famous for both the extent of his knowledge and the price he will demand to share it.
 The Gold Dragon is held by many to be the greatest source of arcane knowledge and lore on the Prime Material plane.

 Unlike his brother Dragons, Magua Ti is a true recluse.
 He lives in a high mountain valley in just about the most unreachable part of the High Alpine Mountains.
-Unlike the other Dragons, he doesn't travel, and in fact never leaves his valley; he is always to be found on a rocky outcrop overlooking a small lake in the center.
+Unlike the other Dragons, he doesn't travel, and in fact never leaves his valley; he is always to be found on a rocky outcrop overlooking a small lake in the center of the valley.
 The surrounding land is a magically saturated realm with its own unique population of creatures and inhabitants.
 It cannot be reached by magical travel, but there is a specific route known to lead through the mountains to reach it.
 The trails and climbs involved are long, difficult, and dangerous; the legends associated with them claim those who travel the paths are intentionally tested and that the Dragon is aware of all that happens along them.

 To any who can survive the difficult trek to reach him, the Dragon is willing to share knowledge.
 Legend claims there are no questions regarding the arcane that Magua Ti cannot answer, no puzzle he cannot solve, no mystery he cannot explain.
 He is said to keep a series of books called the Tomes of the Ages which chronicle the history of magic on the Prime Material plane.
 One book is said to contain a list of every arcane spell ever known or created, a second catalogues every artifact ever created, and a third records every locus of magical power on the Prime Material plane.
 The magic of these books, and the scope of Magua Ti's awareness, is such that even as new spells, artifacts, or sanctified places are created, new pages appear to record them, and the catalogue of the Dragon's knowledge grows ever deeper.